googleforgames/open-match-docs/site/content/en/docs/Tutorials/Matchmaker101/deploy.md

 weight: 4
 ---

 This step assumes that you have completed the Tutorial prerequisites and all prior steps and have the Game Frontend, Director and Match Function built and pushed to your configured image registry.
-If you have done all of this, lets proceed.
+If you have done all of this, let's proceed.

 ## Customizing Open Match Installation